The 2018 Deferral of Property Taxes and Deferral of Local Improvement Charges Program is now CLOSED.

 The residential property tax exemption application, deferral, and deferral of local improvement charges form are available from June to December annually.

-If you applied last year, application forms will be mailed out to you..
+If you applied last year, an application form will be mailed out to you in June.

 After you have filed your personal income tax for the current income tax and have received the notice of assessment back from Canada Revenue Agency confirming your income, you can then complete your application.

 How much of a rebate can I get?

 This table shows the rebates available by income level, and the minimum tax you are required to pay.